Registered Student Organization Manual & Policies

-OAE will communicate with your organization via the RSO email listserv.
+OSE will communicate with your organization via the club email listserv.
 The email you provide in your application will be added to the list.
 It is the organizations’ responsibility to stay up to date on these emails and respond as necessary.
 Your organization advisor will also be added to an advisor listserv.

 What is a Student Organization?